-D.C.'s Department of Behavioral Health (DBH) maintains a list of over 30 DBH-certified in-home and community-based providers of supportive services, many of which also provide services to children and youth.
-Though these services vary in their affordability and accessibility, they are located throughout the city (there is only one in southwest D.C., but the rest are not concentrated in any one of the other three quadrants).
+D.C.'s Department of Behavioral Health has certified more than 30 in-home and community-based providers of supportive services, many of which also provide services to children and youth.173 Though these services vary in their affordability and accessibility, they are located throughout the city (there is only one in Southwest D.C., but the rest are not concentrated in any of the other three quadrants).
 The D.C.
-Department on Disability Services also funds some supportive services in the District, the framework for adequate supportive services nonetheless exists.
+Department on Disability Services also funds some supportive services.174 Though supply still fails to meet demand, the framework for adequate, affordable supportive services nonetheless exists.

-Virginia Housing and Supportive Services, a community engagement initiative of the Virginia government that serves northern Virginia, maintains a database of programs and resources for individuals with developmental disabilities and others who may benefit from such services.
-These include programs that assist with accessibility modifications, emergency rent, financial counseling, food, and other potential needs.
-These services are currently used by over 700 people in the region with developmental disabilities who live independently.
+Virginia Housing and Supportive Services, a community engagement initiative of the Virginia government that serves northern Virginia, maintains a database of programs and resources for individuals with developmental disabilities and others who may benefit from such services.175 These include programs that assist with accessibility modifications, emergency rent, financial counseling, food, and other potential needs.
+More than 700 people in the region who have developmental disabilities and live independently currently use these services.

-The Montgomery County government provides personal assistance, medical assistance, and other supportive services to individuals who meet the county's medical level of care.
-Such individuals must also qualify for Medicaid.
+The Montgomery County government provides personal assistance, medical assistance, and other supportive services to individuals who meet the county's medical level of care.176 Such individuals must also qualify for Medicaid.
 The county does not provide access to or information about more general services.
-Nonprofit groups serving the rest of the region fill some of these gaps, but Montgomery County remains an area of need with regards to supportive services.
+Nonprofit groups serving the rest of the region fill some of these gaps, but Montgomery County remains an area in need of supportive services.